Emeritus Fellow in Health Services Research; Ambassador for The Women's Art Collection

 - Evaluating ways of improving the quality of healthcare.

-Professor Martin Roland trained in clinical medicine at the University of Oxford, where he obtained his doctorate.
+Professor Martin Roland trained in clinical medicine at the University of Oxford, where he obtained a first class honours degree and his doctorate.
 He moved to the Chair in General Practice in the University of Manchester in 1992.
 In 2009, he moved to the Chair of Health Services Research at the University of Cambridge where he founded and directed the Cambridge Centre for Health Services Research until his retirement in 2016.
 Professor Roland’s main areas of research interest are developing methods of measuring quality of care, and evaluating interventions to improve care.
 Professor Roland was a practising GP from 1979 to 2013.
 He was appointed CBE for services to medicine in 2003.
-At Murray Edwards he chairs the Art Committee, and is a member of Council, the Finance Committee and the Fellowship Committee.